molecule/molecule.github.io/index.md

     -
         content: Illumination Aesthetics, work on exposing light as a material, was accepted to CHI 2017!
         date: 16 Jan 2017
+    -
+        content: Joined the <a href="http://bcnm.berkeley.edu/academics/27/designated-emphasis-program">Designated Emphasis in New Media program</a>
+        date: 11 Nov 2016
+    -
+        content: Excited to pursue my Ph.D. at UC Berkeley working with Eric Paulos!
+        date: 12 April 2016
 ---